joseloc300/FGNotebook/Street Fighter/Street Fighter 6/Chun-Li/starterGuide.md

 - HP (not cancelable and weak to DI)
 - f.MP (special cancelable and safe on block but still -)
 - cr.MK (special cancelable but weak to DI and safe on block but still -)
-- cr.HK (-7 on block, very punishable)
-- 6HK (On Punish Counter causes crumple state.
-Only use to beat sweeps since even on normal hit its -)

 ## Anti-airs

-- cr.HP (prone to trade)
 - MK (fast but specific angle)
-- HK (slow)
 - 22K (LK is the fastest, OD for invuln)

 ## Pressure